Sibgha360/java-coding-challenge/README.md

 ````

 - Hit the http://localhost:8080/api/currencies to test if the service is up.
-- Import _/tools/CurrencyExchangeApi.postman_collection.json_ in the **Postman** for the end point specifications and sample requests.
+- Import _/tools/Local.postman_environment.json_ and _/tools/CurrencyExchangeApi.postman_collection.json_ in the **Postman** for the end point specifications and sample requests.